-What's in a name
+What's in a name?

-How to choose a name
+Choosing a name

 Having the right name can save money, because a business doesn't have to spend advertising and marketing dollars clarifying or elaborating on the muddled message that the wrong name conveys.
 A good name can also help lift a provider above competitors, reach out to new markets and open doors to further growth.

 Defunct computer retailer CompUSA committed both of these errors, Davis said, while still-thriving competitor Best Buy took a less specific approach that has proven more successful.

 Also avoid trying to make your name say everything about your business.
 "The name should be the beginning of the conversation," Davis said.
 "Not the ending."

 After that, it's about trade-offs.
-Invented words used as names – think "Exxon" — reduce risks of confusion with others, but it takes lots of time and marketing dollars before their meaning is established with customers.
+Invented words used as names – think Exxon – reduce risks of confusion with others, but it takes lots of time and marketing dollars before their meaning is established with customers.
 Newly coined words may also have negative connotations in other languages and cultures.

-Existing words that can be found in the dictionary come with established meanings, but are also likely to have established competitors attached to them.
+Existing words that can be found in the dictionary come with established meanings, but they are also likely to have established competitors attached to them.
 One key concern about naming is whether trademark and domain names are available, and many common words are already taken in these areas.

-An effective compromise may be a common word that summons up a business's personality, without being directly connected to either its own or any other company's product or offerings.
+An effective compromise may be a common word that summons up a business's personality without being directly connected to either its own or any other company's product or offerings.
 Nest, the name of a company that sells programmable home thermostats, is an example of this approach.

 Soderlund said that most successful names come from professional namers, not ad hoc naming committees of company insiders.
 Hiring an agency to come up with a name can cost anywhere from a few thousand to a few hundred thousand dollars.
 Management time will be required to help the namers understand the business, brands and markets.
 More money will be required to market the new name and perhaps change stationery, signage and packaging.